prog4biol/pfb2023/problemsets/Unix_02_problemset.md

   IdentityFile ~/.ssh/id_ed25519
 ```

-#### Add to your GitHub Settings --> SSH and GPC Keys --> Click "New SSH Key"
+#### Add to your GitHub.com account: Settings --> SSH and GPC Keys --> Click "New SSH Key"
-Paste the contents of your public "Lock" to GitHub
+Paste the contents of your public "Lock" to GitHub with a title
 ```
 cat ~/.ssh/id_ed25519.pub
 ```